Economic impact of the COVID-19 pandemic: Mainland China

 The majority of schools and universities have extended their annual holidays to mid-February.
-Overseas students enrolled at Chinese universities have been returning home over fears of being infected—the first cases to be reported by Nepal and Kerala, a southern state of India, were both of students who had returned home.
-Nearly 200 million students have been affected by the in-school closures, with the second semester after the Chunyun resuming on 17 February through online classes for students to follow from their homes instead.
-The Ministry of Education has introduced a 7,000-server supported "national Internet cloud classroom" to cater to the 50 million elementary and middle school student populations.
+Overseas students enrolled at Chinese universities have been returning home over fears of being infected.

 The Finance Ministry of China announced it would fully subsidise personal medical costs incurred by patients.

 CNN reported that some people from Wuhan "have become outcasts in their own country, shunned by hotels, neighbors and – in some areas – placed under controversial quarantine measures."

 The sale of new cars in China has been affected due to the outbreak.
 There was a 92% reduction on the volume of cars sold during the first two weeks of February 2020.

 On 24 February, China's Standing Committee declared an immediate and "comprehensive" ban on its US$74 billion wildlife trade industry, citing the "prominent problem of excessive consumption of wild animals, and the huge hidden dangers to public health and safety" that has been revealed by the outbreak.
 This permanently extends the temporary ban already in place since the end of January.